lachrist/otiluke/README.md

 * `subj :: string`, default `"/CN=otiluke/O=Otiluke"`:
   The `-subj` argument to pass to [`openssl -req`](https://www.openssl.org/docs/manmaster/man1/req.html).

+Alternatively, if Otiluke is installed globally, the `otiluke-browser-ca` command can be used:

 ```
 otiluke-browser-ca --initialize [--home <path>] [--subj arg]
 ```